Kibe-nick/Bot-battlr/README.md

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes relevant tests.

+# Live Demo
+You can access the live application at https://bots-park.vercel.app/